ippontech/blog-usa/posts/aws-appsync-is-coming-for-your-api.md

 # Hacking Around
 ![AWS AppSync Console Screenshot](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/06/appSyncConsole.png)
 The GraphQL schema is the beating heart of AppSync.
 GraphQL is very powerful (particularly for developing complex cross-queries), but it takes a while to get your head around it.
-I've put together a super-simple example based on a rudimentary vote client to demonstrate the primary concepts.
+I've put together a super-simple schema example based on a rudimentary vote client to demonstrate the primary concepts.
+The sample schema allows you to vote for your favourite Pony emoji, and I've developed an app for it which we'll discuss [later on](#-developing-an-application-ponyvote).

 ```graph
 type Candidate {